Star Party Introduction

 Dress appropriately for the weather.
 The Star Party takes place outdoors.
 Our amphitheater seating consists of stone benches, so feel free to bring a pad or blanket for added comfort.
 Please note that there is some walking (at ~6300 ft in altitude) involved to participate in the program.

-Introduction: Guests receive a short introduction in the outdoor Amphitheater at the Visitors Center, covering the progrm overview and objects we'll view through telescopes.
-The introduction is ~15 minutes.
+Introduction: Guests receive a short introduction in the outdoor Amphitheater at the Visitors Center, covering the program plan and the objects to view through telescopes.
+The introduction is about 15 minutes.

-Constellation Tour: Visitor Center staff point out brighter stars and constellations, relating some of the practical uses of the stars, the mythology of some constellations, and the scientific understanding of objects in the night sky.
+Constellation Tour: Visitor Center staff point out brighter stars and constellations, discuss the mythology of some constellations, and relate our scientific understanding of objects seen in the night sky.
 These constellation tours serve as an orientation to the night sky.
 Guests may skip the constellation tour and move directly to telescope viewing following the introduction.
-The constellation tour is ~ 25-35 minutes.
+The constellation tour lasts about 25-35 minutes.

 Telescope Viewing: Guests rotate among a number of telescopes, viewing different objects with guidance from staff and volunteers.
-Our telescopes range in size from 8" to 22".
-Visitors Center staff and volunteers assist with views and answer questions.
+Our telescopes range in aperture from 8" to 22".
 After about 90 minutes things wind down as guests take their last views through the telescopes.

-Gift Shop Access during the Star Party: The Visitors Center, exhibit gallery, gift shop and restrooms remain open throughout the Star Party.
+Gift Shop Access during the Star Party: The Visitors Center, exhibit hall, gift shop, and restrooms remain open throughout the Star Party.

 In the event that weather is likely to prevent views of the night sky, Visitors Center reservations staff will contact (via text and email) program participants to explain available options.
 Please be sure to include your mobile phone number and email address when making your reservation.

-Reschedules & Refund: On cloudy nights, refunds (minus a $3 processing fee) are offered.
-Refunds may only be claimed on the night of the program at the Information Desk.
+Reschedules & Refund: On cloudy nights, refunds (minus a $3 processing fee) may be offered.
+Refunds may only be claimed on the night of the program.
 Except for weather emergencies (flooding, snow, ice, etc), no-shows will not be rescheduled or refunded.

 *The Observatory reserves the right to ask visitors to leave the program venue if their behavior becomes disruptive.